NardJ/PyInterpreter/README.md

 System functions
 --------------------------------
-In your python script you can define and call upon internal functions using addSystemFunction.
+In your python project you can define and call upon internal functions using addSystemFunction.
 On start only 'print' is prefined.

 Syntax                      | Example
 :---------------------------|:-----------------------------------------------------------------------